 Refined vegetable oils – such as canola oil, sunflower oil, corn oil, or soybean oil – are highly processed and are associated with increased inflammation in the body, which can exacerbate acne.
 Look for products made with avocado oil, olive oil, or coconut oil instead.

 Refined carbohydrates – like the flour used in pretzels or crackers – are high glycemic, and a high glycemic diet is associated with an increased risk of acne.
 Look for whole grains, unrefined carbohydrates, or paleo alternatives (like using almond flour – ground almonds which are higher in protein and fiber than refined flour)

-Refined table salt is stripped of its minerals and bleached, making it subpar compared to unrefined salts (such as Pink Himalayan Salt, Celtic salt, or Redmond’s Real Salt), which contain dozens of minerals and essential trace elements such as magnesium, calcium, potassium, sulfate, and sodium.
+Refined table salt is stripped of its minerals and bleached, making it subpar compared to unrefined salts (such as Celtic salt or Redmond’s Real Salt), which contain dozens of minerals and essential trace elements such as magnesium, calcium, potassium, sulfate, and sodium.
 You’ll find a lot of snack foods use sea salt, which is made from evaporated seawater and retains some minerals, making it better than table salt.
 That said it varies in processing and quality, so I’d give it second place in the salt category.
 If you use unrefined salt at home for most of your meals and have some table salt when eating out or occasional snack foods, it’s not a big deal.

 Savory Snacks For Clearer Skin

 Look for savory snacks which use unrefined oils and salts.
 Here are some of my favorites:

 - Chips: Siete Grain-Free Tortilla Chips – When you want chips, try the Siete brand, made with avocado oil and sea salt.
 I typically choose salt-free chips and then dip them in homemade guacamole or store-bought salsa.

 - Rhythm Superfoods Kale Chips – The best-tasting kale chips on the market.